Ondekoza: History

 Through 2006–2008, the group toured and performed mainly throughout Japan, Asia and Europe.

 The group continues to tour internationally, including performances in Africa and the Middle East in 2010.

-Ondekoza's founder, Den Tagayasu died in an automobile accident in April, 2001.
-Since then, the group has been headed by shakuhachi (bamboo end-blown flute) artist, Seizan Matsuda.

 Music & Rhythms project

 "Music & Rhythms" is the title of a musical outreach project launched by Ondekoza in 2005.
 The project is aimed at children and their communities, and involves workshops in which participants build musical instruments out of bamboo and other items occurring in nature.

 The project is typically carried out in a number of steps, from instrument building, to musical experimentation, and eventually to a collaborative performance involving Ondekoza and other musicians of varying world genres.
 The project aims to promote the development of expressive ability amongst children through the use of construction, creativity, music and dance.

 Music & Rhythms was originally launched in Korea in 2005, and has since involved children and communities in various locations around the globe including Africa, the Middle East, Europe and Japan.